1. Skip to content

 Riefenstahl, who died in 2003 at age 101, always denied she knew anything about Hitler's concentration camps and the Holocaust.

-"Riefenstahl" documents the filmmaker's close relationship with Hitler, as illustrated in this archival imageImage: Bayrische Staatsbibliotek Bildarchiv
+'Riefenstahl' documents the filmmaker's close relationship with Hitler, as illustrated in this archival imageImage: Bayrische Staatsbibliotek Bildarchiv

 But Veiel, who had new access to her archives for his documentary, finds evidence that suggests Riefenstahl was a devoted Nazi.

-Beyond the history lesson, Veiel sees "Riefenstahl" as an example of the "seduction of fascism," which, with the rise of the far-right across Europe, shows a frightening topicality.
+Beyond the history lesson, Veiel sees "Riefenstahl" as an example of the "seduction of fascism," which, with the rise of the far right across Europe, shows a frightening topicality.

 And Joe Wright, director of "Atonement" and "The Darkest Hour," examines the origins of fascism in "Son of the Century," a TV series that premieres in Venice and traces the rise of Italian dictator Benito Mussolini.
-Given the current Italian government is the most far-right since Il Duce's, the show will be the talk of the town.
+Given the current Italian government is the most far-right since Mussolini, the show will be the talk of the town.

 Steaming up the big screen